 At the second edition of CANCON 2018, organized by Cytecare Cancer Hospitals, Dr. Vikram D. Kekatpure, senior consultant, head and neck surgical oncology, Cytecare Cancer Hospital, said, “There is a need to develop consensus guidelines for a holistic approach to improve outcomes for head and neck cancer patients, with greater emphasis on functional rehabilitation and quality of life.”

 The annual event witnessed participation from over 250 delegates and faculty, who deliberated over a period of two days on ‘Improving Outcomes in Head and Neck Cancer – Oncological, Functional and Beyond’.

-The faculty included leaders of national and international repute, including Dr Anil D’Cruz, Director, Tata Memorial Hospital, Mumbai, Dr Subramania Iyer, AIMS, Kochi, Dr P. Arun, Tata Medical Center, Kolkata, and Dr Alok Thakar, professor, AIIMS, New Delhi.
-Dr. Pankaj Chaturvedi, Head and Neck Cancer Surgeon, TMH, Mumbai spoke on the pressing need to reduce tobacco use and burden of tobacco related diseases.
+The faculty included leaders of national and international repute, including Dr. Anil D’Cruz, Director, Tata Memorial Hospital, Mumbai, Dr. Subramania Iyer, AIMS, Kochi, Dr. P. Arun, Tata Medical Center, Kolkata, and Dr. Alok Thakar, professor, AIIMS, New Delhi.
+Dr. Pankaj Chaturvedi, Head and Neck Cancer Surgeon, TMH, Mumbai spoke on the pressing need to reduce tobacco use and the burden of tobacco-related diseases.